Dana Hooshmand’s Resume

 I then built and ran the operations for our in-person sites, “Lyft Hubs” for all of Lyft, managing over 200 sites nationwide, offering face-to-face driver support, rentals, and other services.

-At Lyft, I made tons of friends, got promoted wildly, and even won an award for a project I did, but then left right afterwards to do my own thing.
+At Lyft, I made tons of friends, got promoted quickly, and even won an award for a project I did, but then left right afterwards to do my own thing.

 Pilgrim Coffee — Founder (2015-2016)